kennethchu-statcan/covid19/004-diagnostics/README.md

-   In particular, the above file (again, as downloaded on April 11, 2020) contains no records for British Columbia for 2020-02-01 through 2020-02-07, during which period presumably there were neither new reported COVID-19 confirmed cases nor deaths.
+   In particular, the above file (again, as downloaded on April 11, 2020) contains no records for British Columbia for 2020-02-01 through 2020-02-07, during which period presumably there were neither new reported COVID-19 confirmed cases nor new reported COVID-19 deaths.

    Hence, one needs to take this into account when generating the daily COVID-19 new infection and death counts based on the above PHI data file (of cumulative counts).